So you’ve decided that peer to peer fundraising is the way to go for your next campaign. Great choice!

 Prioritizing your mobile giving experience to be the best it can be is essential if you want to boost your peer to peer fundraising campaigns.

-The success of your fundraising campaigns depends on how well you communicate with your participants and keep them motivated to fundraise for your cause.
+The success of your nonprofit fundraising campaigns depends on how well you communicate with your participants and keep them motivated to fundraise for your cause.
 Just as important is how well you utilize tools like social media and simplify the donation process.
 Keeping the above best practices in mind will greatly benefit your next campaign.